ITINERARY FOR LUCERNE IN 1 DAY + TRAVEL TIPS

 Kapellbrücke – Chapel Bridge

 The Chapel Bridge is THE most famous tourist sight in Lucerne.
-With a convenient location, just a stone‘s throw from the main train station, it is also within easy reach.
+With its convenient location, just a stone‘s throw from the main train station, it is also within easy reach.

 This covered wooden footbridge spans the river Reuss diagonally in the city of Lucerne and was originally constructed in the 14th century.
 It burnt partly down in 1993 and was rebuilt, and today, it is – again – a magnet for tourists together with its water tower.
 If you are on the bridge, you can see the Vierwaldstättersee (Lake Lucerne), and the Reuss River, and you also have a fantastic panorama of the Swiss Alps.